icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

         source $AWS_FPGA_REPO_DIR/vitis_setup.sh
         export PLATFORM_REPO_PATHS=$(dirname $AWS_PLATFORM)
         ```
-        Recompile the design we compiled in {doc}`walk_through` by doing `make afi EMAIL=<your email>` (note how the Makefile now skips the "XO" rule since we already
-        provided a .xo).
-Wait for the email saying your new AFI is available.
-This build will take about 2 hours.
-Run your new AFI on the F1 instance as instructed in {ref}`resume_build`.
+        Run by following the instruction in {ref}`resume_build` section.
+        Commit the Vitis Analyzer files in your repo.
+We will use it in the next section.
         ```{caution}
         Make sure to shut down your F1 instance!
 It costs 1.65$/hr
         ```

 4. **Vitis Analyzer**

-    We will now use Vitis Analyzer to analyze the trace of our application.
+    We will now use Vitis Analyzer to analyze the trace of our matrix multiplication on the FPGA.
-    1. Read about how to use Vitis Analyzer from [here](https://github.com/Xilinx/Vitis-In-Depth-Tutorial/blob/master/Getting_Started/Vitis/Part5.md).
     1. Open a remote desktop session on your `z1d.2xlarge` instance.
     1. Assuming you ran the application as instructed in {ref}`resume_build`, open a terminal and `git pull` the files you got from the `f1.2xlarge` instance.
-    1. Run `vitis_analyzer ./Multiply_HW.xclbin.run_summary` to open Vitis Analyzer.
+    1. Run `vitis_analyzer ./xclbin.run_summary` to open Vitis Analyzer.
+    1. Find the latency of the matrix multiplication (mmult kernel) by hovering on the kernel call in the application timeline.
+What is the speedup that the accelerated design achieves with respect to the baseline?
+(2 lines)
     1. Take a screenshot of the ***Application Timeline***.
 Try to zoom into the relevant section and have everything in one screenshot.
 Figure out which lines from `Host.cpp` correspond to the sections in the screenshot and annotate the screenshot.
 Include the annotated screenshot in your report.
 If you can't fit everything in one screenshot, take multiple screenshots and annotate.
 For your reference, here is an example screenshot:
     ```{figure} images/vitis_analyzer.png
     ---